America’s First Journalism School

 On September 14, 1908, the University of Missouri School of Journalism became the first such school in the US, and only the second in the world.
 (The Superior School of Journalism of Paris opened in 1899.)

 In 1895, a bill was submitted to the Missouri State Senate seeking a chair of journalism to be established at the University of Missouri.
 That bill was rejected, as was the idea of granting the school the ability to give degrees in journalism.
-The Missouri Press Association backed these ideas again in 1896, but they were again denied.
+The Missouri Press Association backed a similar bill again in 1896, but they were again denied.

 Walter Williams would be a driving force for change both in Missouri, and the world of journalism.
 Williams was a dedicated journalist who started his career as a writer for the Boonville Advertiser.
 In 1889, at the age of 25, he was the youngest president of the Missouri Press Association.
-By 1908, Williams was editor of the Columbia Missouri Herald and a university curator and pressed for a school of journalism.
+By 1908, Williams was editor of the Columbia Missouri Herald and a university curator.
+He pressed for there to be a school of journalism.
 With the support of Joseph Pulitzer, they finally convinced the Missouri Senate to back their idea.
 Williams was selected to serve as the school’s first dean.

 On September 14, 1908, the University of Missouri School of Journalism officially opened.
 The first class immediately began work on their first issue of the University Missourian, which later became the Columbia Missourian.

-From the start, Williams emphasized a “hands-on” approach to learning, which over time, has become known as the “Missouri Method” of journalism education.
+From the start, Williams emphasized a “hands-on” approach to learning.
+Over time, this has become known as the “Missouri Method” of journalism education.
 Williams stated, “The School of Journalism does not intend to make journalists.
 It can, however, train for journalism, and this is the purpose of its establishment.”
-Williams wanted people from around the world to have access to the school’s style of teaching, so they taught journalists from other countries and invited the World Press Congress to the school.
+Williams wanted people from around the world to have access to the school’s style of teaching.
+Therefore, they taught journalists from other countries and invited the World Press Congress to the school.
 He also wrote the Journalist’s Creed (which you can read here).

-Today, students of the Missouri School of Journalism practice a hands-on approach by publishing a daily newspaper; running a television and a radio station; publishing a glossy, quarterly magazine; and providing an Internet news and information service.
+Today, students of the Missouri School of Journalism continue to practice a hands-on approach.
+They publish a daily newspaper and a glossy, quarterly magazine.
+Students also run a television and radio station, and provide an internet news and information service.

 Click here to see what else happened on This Day in History.